-Using a to-do list can lift the weight of carrying around tasks in our head and alleviate the stress of having to remember what needs to be done.
-It is also a great organization tool that can be used for just about any aspect in life.
-However, a lot of the times I find myself struggling to utilize them to their full potential—and I know I’m not alone.
+Using a to-do list can lift the weight of carrying around tasks in our heads and alleviate the stress of having to remember what needs to be done.
+It is also a great organisational tool that can be used for just about any aspect of life.
+However, a lot of the time I find myself struggling to utilize them to their full potential—and I know I’m not alone.

-In this article, we’ll take a look as to why to-do lists fail and whether an online solution is the way to go.
+In this article, we’ll take a look at why to-do lists fail and whether an online solution is a way to go.

-To-do list software are a-plenty.
-All you have to do is type in “to do list” into Google, and you’ll be inundated with about a gazillion products with various bells and whistles announcing how their tool is the tool that can make you more productive and keep your life organized AF.
+To-do list software is a-plenty.
+All you have to do is type in “to-do list” into Google, and you’ll be inundated with about a gazillion products with various bells and whistles announcing how their tool is the tool that can make you more productive and keep your life organized AF.

 But can a to-do list app really make you productive?

-To-do list software are designed to make you become more productive, but you have to be proactive and willing to do what it takes to milk the most value out from it.
+To-do list software is designed to make you become more productive, but you have to be proactive and willing to do what it takes to milk the most value out of it.

 Think of it this way, simply owning a baseball bat doesn’t make you the next Babe Ruth, nor does it even make you an eager baseball player.
 All it says is that you’re the owner of a baseball bat.

 The same can be said for having a to-do list app.
 Without input and effort, you’re not going to hit a productivity home run.